philsf-biostat/SAR-2021-002-JF/report/analise_dados_JF_2021-v01.md

 # References

-- **SAP_analise_dados_JF_2021-v01** - Statistical Analysis Plan for Time until implant failure in a knee prosthesis sub-population of the Helios Klinikum Berlin-Buch hospitals
+- **SAP_analise_dados_JF_2021-v01** - Statistical Analysis Plan for Implant failure rates in a knee prosthesis sub-population of the Helios Klinikum Berlin-Buch hospitals.

 # Appendix